 Sullastre Verd, Portopetro

-Villa with 2 bedrooms, 2 bathrooms and swimming pool in Santanyí, Majorca
+Beach villa with 3 bedrooms, 2 bathrooms and private pool in Santanyí, Majorca

 Villa to rent in Santanyí, Majorca

 Traditional Majorcan two bedroom villa with a large terrace with private pool, barbecue and parking.
 Located in the beautiful small town of Porto Petro.